 Before my husband I even got married, we talked about children and family.
-We both agreed that we were willing to make sacrifices so that I could stay a home with them.
+We both agreed that we were willing to make sacrifices so that I could stay at home with them.
 That meant changing things and living on a single income.
 We both wanted for one of us to be there to raise them and be a part of their afternoon when they would get home from school.

-As soon as we learned we were pregnant with our first daughter, we started to plan ahead for the day she arrived and I would quit my job and stay at home with her.
+As soon as we learned we were pregnant with our first daughter, we started to plan for the day she arrived, and I would quit my job and stay at home with her.
 It took some planning for us to move from two incomes to one.
 And, while we thought we had everything covered, I’ll admit that we had some rough times.

 There were months where we struggled to pay our bills.
-We had times when we did not have much money to live on after our necessary expenses were covered.
+We had times when we did not have much money to live on after we paid our necessary expenses.
 However, the one thing we both agree on is that it was worth it.
-Being a mom was something I waited a very long time to have happen.
+And, if I had the chance to do it over again, I would not change a thing.

-If you are wanting to stay home with your child(ren), or if you will no longer have your job, you need to find a way to move from two incomes to one.
+If you want to stay home with your child(ren), or if you will no longer have your job, you need to find a way to learn how to live on just one income.
 It is a scary thought.
 You may be worried about paying your bills and providing for your family.
 I get it, as we felt that too.

 The thing is, the key to living on one income is to be intentional with your finances, your priority and the way you look at life.

-TIPS FOR LIVING ON ONE INCOME
+LIVING ON ONE INCOME

-Work with your partner or spouse
+1. Work with your partner or spouse

 The first step in moving from two income to one is to make sure your partner is 100% on board.
 You need to work together and discuss all aspects of the change.

-When my husband and I made this change, I remember feeling guilty spending money.
+When my husband and I made this change, I remember feeling guilty about spending money.
 I thought since I was no longer contributing financially, I had no “right” to spend money.

 My husband and I had a long talk about my feelings.
-He reminded me that my contribution was saving money that we would otherwise spend on day care.
+He reminded me that my contribution was saving money that we would otherwise spend on daycare.
 He also told me that I am doing the job that meant the most to him in the world – raising our children.

 Once I got over my guilt, I was able to spend a little here and there (as we had budgeted) and felt much less guilty about doing so.